-- 1. Any person who wilfully obstructs, disrupts or endangers the operation of a public service and in particular the railway, postal, telegraphic or telephone services, - Term in accordance with No II 1 para.
+- 1. Any person who wilfully obstructs, disrupts or endangers the operation of a public service and in particular the railway, postal, telegraphic or telephone services, - any person who wilfully obstructs, disrupts or endangers the operation of a public utility or installation which provides water, light, power or heat. - Term in accordance with No II 1 para.
 15 of the FA of 13 Dec.
 2002, in force since 1 Jan.
 2007 (AS 2006 3459 3535; BBI 1999 1979).
 This amendment has been taken into account throughout the Second Book.